-Please Elaborate on the Innovations you have made in Latest Architectural Projects you have Undertaken?
+Please Elaborate on the Innovations you have made in the Latest Architectural Projects you have Undertaken.

 This way, Quai Ouest is now a part of the modern architectural landscape with its wide façade of 150 meters and also provides better acoustic and thermal comforts for its occupants.
 High performances which have led to the triple certification: HQE Excellent, BREEAM Very Good and BBC-Energie Renovation.